 For stateful components, such as a relational database, rollbacks are much more complex.
 This page focuses on database rollbacks.

-TL;DR; We recommend rolling forward.
+TL;DR; For stateful components, we recommend rolling forward and/or making any changes backward compatible with previous versions of your code.
 The risk is much lower, and it is often quicker to fix.

 Your application's users are why rollbacks are high risk.
 Typically, applications aren't designed with a read-only or maintenance mode that is turned on during deployments.
 It is common to have users attempting to use the application during a deployment or verification.
 Off-Hours deployments are done as a way to reduce the chance that will happen.

 There are major pitfalls with rolling back databases:

 - Schema changes, adding a column, creating a table, updating a stored procedure, along with corresponding migration scripts, are common.
 Unless tested, rollback scripts will result in data loss.
 Thus a backup is needed.

 - The decision to rollback will come after a successful deployment.
 Most, if not all, automated database deployment tooling use transactions to deploy changes, and they automatically rollback that transaction on failure.
 A restore of the database backup is required after the successful deployment.

 - Unless programmatically locked out, users will use the application during deployment verification.
 After a user changes data, any database backup taken before deployment is worthless.
 Rolling back to a database backup will result in data loss.